Powered by Roundtable

 Nathan MacKinnon’s late-game heroics fueled a stunning Colorado comeback, erasing a dominant Minnesota start to snap a 17-year home drought and shatter the Wild’s postseason dreams in Game 5.

-Well Game 5 was a thriller if you are a hockey fan.
+Well, Game 5 was a thriller if you are a hockey fan.
 With tons of emotions for both fanbases, the Colorado Avalanche came up with a huge 4-3 win to eliminate the Minnesota Wild in the second round.

 With the win, the Avalanche snapped a 17-year drought of not closing out a series on home ice.

-That was all for MacKenzie Blackwood as Scott Wedgewood got the third period.
-Minnesota then put eight shots on Wedgewood for the second and third period.
+That was all for MacKenzie Blackwood as Scott Wedgewood got the second period.

 Colorado outshot the Wild 18-8 in the last two periods and scored three goals.